alikahwaji/SDV503-Assessment-One-22/README.md

 |:four:|Do NOT Share the assessment repo :closed_lock_with_key:|:heavy_multiplication_x:|
 |:five:|Do NOT re-use this repo for other coding activities :recycle:|:heavy_multiplication_x:|

-## :page_facing_up: Assessment Two Description
+## :page_facing_up: Assessment One Description

-:arrow_right: Assessment Two Outline is provided in this README file, SDV503 Moodle and SDV503 MS teams.
+:arrow_right: Assessment One Outline is provided in this README file, SDV503 Moodle and SDV503 MS teams.
 Follow the Assessment
               outline, due dates and marking rubric